mulesoft-labs/exchange-documentation-samples/example/README.md

 [INFO] Finished at: 2020-09-22T15:23:59-03:00
 [INFO] ------------------------------------------------------------------------
 ```

-4. Additionally, you can try importing this template from [Studio](https://docs.mulesoft.com/studio/7.5/import-project-exchange)
+Alternatively, you can import [this template from Studio](https://docs.mulesoft.com/studio/7.5/import-project-exchange).